bxparks/AceTimeClock/README.md

       can initialize the `SystemClock` quickly when the board restarts
     * this configuration allows the clock to keep working if the network goes down

+An example of each configuration is given in the [SystemClock Examples](#SystemClockExamples) section below.

+There is some of special handling of the case where the referenceClock and the backupClock are non-null and identical:

 * `SystemClock(referenceClock, referenceClock)`
-    * if the `backupClock` is defined to be identical to the `referenceClock` then the code takes special precautions to avoid updating the `backupClock` when `syncNow()` is called
+    * precaution taken to avoid updating the `backupClock` during `syncNow()`
-    * this avoids writing the same value back into the RTC, which would cause progressive loss of accuracy due to the overwriting of sub-second information
+    * avoids writing the same value back into the RTC, which would cause progressive loss of accuracy due to the overwriting of sub-second information
     * this configuration has the benefit of guaranteeing that the `SystemClock`